Scakah/PCs/enclave/georg_zuse.md

 - Young Moa: (Saddled Horse) Young flightless bird saddled and packed; Name:Zeins
   -   Mechanical Winged harness that allow it to glide and flap (but not fly) (CI)
-## Perks

-- Quasar: as the user collects mass, beams of plasma may be shot out of his body

 ## Appearance